 Ultimately, CLOCKSTOPPERS is a very entertaining diversion for teenagers.
 It skews too old for the younger crowd and may be too sweet for older teens, but it’s got a great heart and great action adventure.
 It also has the same production excellence as its science fiction predecessors.

+CLOCKSTOPPERS is a well-written, fast-paced science fiction movie for young teens from Nickelodeon.
+In the story, Zak, the teenage son of a professor, finds a special watch sent to his father by another scientist.
+The watch is able to speed up people’s metabolism, making it seem as if they can stop time itself.
+It soon becomes clear that somebody is after the watch.
+Zak enlists the help of a diplomat's beautiful daughter to save his father, who has been kidnapped by the bad guys.
 CLOCKSTOPPERS is a very entertaining diversion for teenagers.
 It skews too old for the younger crowd and may be too sweet for older teenagers, but it’s got a great heart and great action adventure.
 The direction by Jonathan Frakes of STAR TREK fame augments the well-constructed story.
 Paula Garces is superb as Francesca.
 Her relationship with Zak is as romantic as it is chaste.
 Jesse Bradford as Zak is surprisingly appealing in a difficult part.
 There are also lots of moral messages in this movie, including a strong affirmation of family, and even some clear redemptive ones.
 Only an ambiguous message about stealing and some scatological humor slightly spoil the fun